dmytroivanishin/snake/README.md

 ## Installation

-Before installation you need to clone code from repository and install [Node.js](https://nodejs.org/en/) on your PC.
+Before installation you need to clone code from repository and install [Node.js](https://nodejs.org/en/) on your PC.<br/>And then open terminal within the cloned directory root and execute command below:

 ```
 npm install